 Attitudes and stereotypes are developed about people and groups of people that affect our understanding and actions without our awareness or intentional control.
 This workshop examines unconscious bias and identifies key areas where it affects our work, interactions, and decision-making processes.
 Participants explore personal and group practices that can help reduce bias and increase inclusion, engagement, and productivity.

 This session is a group process for defining norms for interactions and making agreements that uphold the values and goals of the department.
 Establishing ethical communication practices for resolving conflicts is a key component.
-Two hours is the minimum length and full departmental participation is required.
+Two hours is the minimum length and f unit leaders and supervisors are required to participate.